bobbyowolabi/rowolabi.github.io/_posts/10-31-2017-sound-basics-part-1-what-is-sound.md

 ---
 title: Sound Basics Part 1 - What is Sound?
-description: The first part of a series exploration sound.
+description: The first part of a series exploring sound.
+In this post, we talk about the physical phenonenom of sound versus the perception the perception of it.
+We discuss the what's going on in the molecular level.
+We even address the question, "If a tree falls in a forest and no one is around to hear it, does it make a sound?"
 comments: true
-published: true
 ---

 A lot of times when sound is described, a graph of a sound wave is shown.
 The sine function is discussed … wasn’t that about angles of a triangle?
 We are told sound is simply changes in pressure.
 This all is somehow represented in digital form as 0s and 1s.
 What does all of this mean?
 How can looking at a sine graph help me understand and describe the sound of a saxophone versus a laughing baby?
 I want to present these concepts through the eyes of a true beginner.
 I hope to achieve this by asking questions of a beginner.